polo-language/bin-packer/README.md

-# bin-packer v0.1.2
+# bin-packer v0.1.3

-Collection of methods to pack an object's properties into an array of uniform sized bins.
+Pack an object's properties into an array of uniform sized bins.

 Each property of the object must have a uniformly named numeric sub-property with that gives the property's "size".